live-keys/livekeys/doc/pages/projects.md

 # Projects

-As mentioned in the previous section, a project in Live CV consists of one or more Qml files or components, out of which one is the main file or the one that's being executed.
-Live CV treats these as 2 types of projects: file based and folder based.
+As mentioned in the previous section, a project in Livekeys consists of one or more Qml files or components, out of which one is the main file or the one that's being executed.
+Livekeys treats these as 2 types of projects: file based and folder based.
 The project directory can be accessed whithin qml, by using the `project.dir()` expression: